 Once upon a time there was a man.
 He was not an extraordinary man by any means.
 In fact, the man was quite plain and rather boring in appearance.
-His pale grayish eyes matched his non-descript conservative suit, which hung on his medium frame like burlap.
+His pale grayish eyes matched his nondescript conservative suit, which hung on his medium frame like burlap.
 His shoes were a dull brown.
-His slow deliberate gaite mirrored complacency as he ambled toward the crowded bridge.
-Though the man ambled along slowly, he had a heightened sense of awareness of where he was at and where he was going.
+His slow deliberate gait mirrored complacency as he ambled toward the crowded bridge.
+Though he moved slowly, he had a heightened sense of awareness of where he was at and where he was going.

-The sun shone brightly, however John Smith still blended in with the scenery to the point of almost completely camouflaged.
-Sometimes being in plain sight was the best way to not be seen.
+The sun shone brightly, however John still blended in with the scenery, becoming invisible in plain sight, the best way to not be seen.

 "You look rather healthy for someone who is supposed to be dead" said the tall thin owner of the offensive hand.

 "I'm fine", he managed, fearing that his calm exterior had cracked ever so slightly.
-He added cautiously " I attended your funeral, it was very well attended."
+He added cautiously " I went to your funeral.
+It was very well attended."

 "And just what is it that's coming?"
 John asked, with a tremble in his voice.